-1. General.
+- 1. General.
 Section 12 is made applicable to BDCs by virtue of Section 60 of the 1940 Act.
-Section 12(d)(1)(A) makes it unlawful for any registered investment company to purchase or otherwise acquire the securities of another investment company, except to the limited extent permitted by Sections 12(d)(1)(A)(i), (ii) and (iii).

-2. Application of Section 12(d) to Applicants.
+Section 12(d)(1)(A) makes it unlawful for any registered investment company to purchase or otherwise acquire the securities of another investment company, except to the limited extent permitted by Sections 12(d)(1)(A)(i), (ii) and (iii). - 2.
+Application of Section 12(d) to Applicants.
 The Company may make loans or advances to its Subsidiaries, which could be deemed acquisitions of equity or debt securities of the Subsidiaries.
-Rule 60a-1 under the 1940 Act exempts the acquisition by a BDC of the securities of a Subsidiary that is operated as a wholly-owned subsidiary of the BDC from Section 12(d)(1)(A) of the 1940 Act.
-Accordingly, since the Company has elected BDC status and since the Subsidiaries are operated as a wholly-owned subsidiaries of the Company, the transfer of assets from the Company to any of the Subsidiaries should be exempt from the provisions of Section 12(d)(1)(A) by virtue of Rule 60a-1.
+Rule 60a-1 under the 1940 Act exempts the acquisition by a BDC of the securities of an SBIC that is operated as a wholly-owned subsidiary of the BDC from Section 12(d)(1)(A) of the 1940 Act.
+Accordingly, since the Company has elected BDC status and since the Fund II SBIC and Fund III SBIC are operated as a wholly-owned subsidiaries of the Company, the transfer of assets from the Company to Fund II SBIC or Fund III SBIC should be exempt from the provisions of Section 12(d)(1)(A) by virtue of Rule 60a-1.